zraso/bookmarks/README.md

-## How to set up database
+## To set up database
-1. Connect to psql
+1. Connect to psql and create the 'bookmark_manager' and 'bookmark_manager_test'
-2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+2. Create the databases using the psql command CREATE DATABASE
-3. Connect to the database using the pqsl command \c bookmark_manager;
+3. Connect to the database using the pqsl command \c bookmark_manager and \c bookmark_manager_test
-4. Run the query we have saved in the file 01_create_bookmarks_table.sql
+4. To set up the appropriate tables, connect to each database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.

 ## User Stories